adedayoniyi/Pay-Mobile-P2P-Money-Transfer-App/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Upcoming Features
+1. App Notifications
+2. Admin Pannel with different levels of priviledges
+3. Email verification and many more

 ##### Note: As of now, no tests are available